Sivas Congress and Ethnography Museum: History

-The museum building and the exhibits
+Description

 The three-storey building is an example of Ottoman civil architecture of the 19th century.
 The laboratory, the photo room and the stock rooms are in the basement.
 The elevated ground floor is the ethnography section, and the upper floor is the Atatürk and Congress section.
 In the ethnography section, one room is reserved for weapons.
 Another room, named Hacı Beslen, houses ethnographic items like coins, calligraphy, and paintings, which were donated by Turan Türkeroğlu.
 In another room is a collection of Sivas rugs and a 12th-century wooden mimber (pulpit) from Divriği castle mosque.
 Another room named başoda ("headroom") represents the guest room of the wealthy Sivas citizens of the Ottoman times.
 In this room, items from the Divriği Ulu Mosque are also exhibited.
 Copper works, tekke (a type of Islam institution of the Ottoman times) articles and clothes are exhibited in other rooms.

 On the upper floor, Atatürk and the Congress section, one room is where the congress was held.
 There is also a telegraph room (which was the only means of communication in 1919) and a printing room.
 Copies of documents are also on display.